 Clubs & Organizations

-The Books and Bagels Club is for anyone interested in sharing their thoughts and opinions on popular books while enjoying breakfast.
+Books and Bagels is for anyone interested in sharing their thoughts and opinions on popular books while enjoying breakfast.
 Everyone is welcome and membership is free.
-We will meet every other Thursday morning at 7:35 in room 2714.
+More details to come soon!

 Sponsor: Mr. Ingram